 Applications are made through the Clinical Child Psychology Program.
-All completed applicant files are reviewed and incoming students selected by a committee consisting of program faculty and a student representative and headed by the Clinical Child Psychology Training Director.
+All completed applicant files are reviewed and incoming students selected by a committee consisting of program faculty and a student representative and chaired by the Director of the Clinical Child Psychology Program.
 The essential requirements for admission are a bachelor's degree from an accredited institution and a record of achievement that shows a strong promise of success in the program's course work and activities in research and clinical work.
-Applicants should have at least 15 hours of credit in psychology, including statistics and research methodology.
+Applicants should have at least 15 hours of college credit in psychology, including statistics and research methodology.
 The application process is highly competitive.
-All application materials must be received by December 1st.
+All application materials must be received by December 11th.

-The University of Kansas is committed to providing programs and activities to all persons, regardless of race, religion, color, sex, disability, national origin, ancestry, sexual orientation, marital or parental status, age, or veteran status.
-The program participates in an affirmative action program to encourage minority student application, admission, and successful completion of the program.
-Contact the program director for more information.
+The University of Kansas is committed to providing an equal opportunity for all qualified individuals to be considered for employment, benefits and conditions of employment, educational programs and activities, regardless of race, religion, color, ethnicity, sex, disability, national origin, ancestry, age, status as a veteran, sexual orientation, marital status, parental status, gender identity, gender expression, or genetic information.
+Please contact the program director for more information.

 Request an Application

-The final deadline is December 1st for All Applications to the CCPP.
+The final deadline is December 11, 2020 for all applications to the CCPP.

 - Frequently Asked Questions [PDF]